chen-keinan/mesh-kridik/README.md

 cp ~/<plugin folder>/<plugin>.so ~/.kube-kridik/plugins/compile/<plugin>.so
 ```
 ## Supported Spec
-The Kube-kridik support this specs and can be easily extended:
+The Kube-kridik support this specifications and can be easily extended:
 - The full Istio service mesh best practices [istio security best practices](https://github.com/chen-keinan/mesh-kridik/tree/master/internal/security/mesh/istio)

 this specs can be easily extended by amended the spec files under ```~/.mesh-kridik/security/mesh/istio``` folder